 North Carolina State University

 NC State is currently ranked as the top public university in the state for educational quality, socio-economic mobility, alumni success, and value by Money Magazine.
 Through NC State’s College of Design is one of the best graphic design colleges in the country.
 Their bachelor’s in graphic design, a degree that provides a strong design foundation and plenty of hands-on experience, to produce well-rounded, professional designers.

-During your first year at NC State, you will take basic design and studio courses, and starting with year two, you will complete a core sequence that pairs a six-credit studio course with a co-requisite typography studio course.
+During your first year at NC State, you will take basic design and studio courses.
+Starting with year two, you will complete a core sequence that pairs a six-credit studio course with a co-requisite typography studio course.
 During your final year, you will apply the concepts, methods, and techniques you learn through real-world experience with clients and organizations.

 Graphic design students have many exciting opportunities through this program, including the option to study abroad for either a semester or summer at the NC State Prague Institute.
 Alumni work as senior designers and creative directors for their own businesses or for internationally known organizations such as NBC Universal, Apple, Nike Creative, and Microsoft, to name a few.

 Penn State University